y4m4rx/appliedDataScienceProject/README.md

 -- How many uncles had the block (Uncles are blocks that are mined in parallel) **optional**:
 - btcPrice
--- Bitcoin price for the record --> just out of curiosity
 -------------------------------------------------------------------

 **STEPS**: